blamson/cu_fall_2025/math-5593/homework/hw-collection-2/typst/18-5.typ

 === Solution

 For this problem I'll be building an AMPL model from scratch.
-The goal here was to build a set of parameters that would play nice with the given variables.
+The goal here was to build a set of parameters that would play nice with the provided variables.

-#include "code-chunks/napkins.typ"
+#include "code-chunks/napkins-mod.typ"

 == Part B